 Office telephones are an important means of conducting University business.
 Personal calls can interfere with important business calls and should be made only in an emergency.
 Urgent personal calls should be kept as brief as possible.
 Similarly, visits to the workplace from friends during your work hours are not permitted.
 It is also important to remember that you should limit the personal use of your cell phone while you are at work.

-Consistent with the University’s mission as a Catholic, Vincentian, and metropolitan institution of higher education, the University abides by all applicable federal, state and local laws which prohibit discrimination on the basis of race, religion, color, national or ethnic origin, age, sex (including sexual harassment and sexual violence), sexual orientation, gender identity and gender expression, marital status, status as a victim of domestic violence, citizenship status, disability, genetic information, or status in the uniformed services of the United States (including veteran status) in any educational or employment program, policy, or practice as required by Title IX of the Educational Amendments of 1972, the Americans with Disabilities Act of 1990 and the Amendments Act, Section 504 of the Rehabilitation Act of 1973, Title VI or Title VII of the Civil Rights Act of 1964, and other applicable statutes and University policies..
+Consistent with the University’s mission as a Catholic, Vincentian, and metropolitan institution of higher education, the University abides by all applicable federal, state and local laws which prohibit discrimination on the basis of race, religion, color, national or ethnic origin, age, gender or sex (including sexual harassment and sexual violence), gender identity or expression, sexual orientation, marital or partnership status, alienage or citizenship status, disability, genetic predisposition, caregiver status, pregnancy, sexual and reproductive health decisions, status as a victim of domestic violence/sexual offenses/stalking, status in the uniformed services of the United States (including veteran status), arrest or conviction record, credit history, salary history, unemployment status or any other basis prohibited by law in any educational or employment program, policy, or practice as required by Title IX of the Educational Amendments of 1972, the Americans with Disabilities Act of 1990 and the Amendments Act, Section 504 of the Rehabilitation Act of 1973, Title VI or Title VII of the Civil Rights Act of 1964, and other applicable statutes and University policies.
 In accordance with these laws, the University also prohibits retaliation against anyone who has complained about discrimination or discrimination related harassment or otherwise exercised rights guaranteed by these laws.
 All University policies, practices, and procedures are administered in a manner that preserves its rights and identity as a Catholic and Vincentian institution of higher education.
 Any student who believes that he or she has been the victim of discrimination or discrimination-related harassment or sexual harassment, and wishes to file a complaint, may contact Employee Relations and Compliance at 718-990-2660.

-Please refer to Chapter 6 in the Student Handbook for the complete Policy Against Discrimination and Harassment and Related Complaint Procedures.
+Please refer to Chapter 6 in the Student Handbook for the complete Policy Against Bias, Discrimination and Harassment and complaint procedures.
 Other related policies, which apply to student workers as well as other members of the University Community, include the University policy against all forms of Sexual Misconduct, Sexual Abuse of Minors and the Bias/Hate Crimes policy.
 You will find these topics and more addressed in the Student Handbook.
 The University’s Notice of Non-Discrimination can be found on the Policies page.

 In your role as a student worker, you should be aware that the St. John’s population is diverse and seeks to appreciate and constructively negotiate differences between and among people.
 In all your interactions with people you are expected to treat others with respect and understanding.
 St. John’s University embraces the Judaeo-Christian ideals of respect for the rights and dignity of every person and each individual’s responsibility for the world in which we live.
 These beliefs are central to the University’s Mission and are aligned with its Core Values.
 Please refer to the beginning of this handbook for the University Mission Statement and Core Values.
 You can also refer to the University's Diversity and Inlcusion website.